gollenia/timber-blocks/readme.md

 This plugin is made for developers, not for end-users.
 That's why I didn't put it on the Wordpress Plugin Database.
 To adopt Blocks, copy the files in the template folder to `your-theme/plugins/ctx-blocks` and modify them to your needs.
 When installed, they use tailwind classes, but use whatever CSS framework you like.
 Please have a look at the [Twig Docs](https://twig.symfony.com/doc/2.x/) aswell as the [Documentation on Timber](https://timber.github.io/docs/v2)

 ### Changelog

+##### 1.6
+* All templates now use BEM-based classes
+* Modal block has been included into buttons
+* description list and progress bar completely rewritten
+* The plugin now disables the standard wordpress Blocks like columns or image
+* A lot of bugfixes

 ##### 1.5.2
 * minor buffixes